-When you are dealing with someone who is offering you an investment opportunity, insist that he or she answer your questions in writing.
+When you are dealing with someone who claims to be a registered or licensed investment professional, insist that he or she answers your questions to your satisfaction.
 Ask the following:

-- Are you registered or licensed to sell securities?
+- ✓ Are you registered or licensed to sell securities?
 If so, what is your registration number?
-If not, why not? - ✓ What commission or fee will you earn if I buy the investment? - ✓ Who or what entity will be paying you? - ✓ Will you be receiving any benefit other than your commission or fee? - Are you related to or involved with the investment in any other way than recommending that I buy it? - Have you ever been sued, disciplined, or had any complaints filed relating to your work as a salesman or adviser?
+If not, why not? - ✓ What commission or fee will you earn if I buy the investment? - ✓ Who or what entity will be paying you? - ✓ Will you be receiving any benefit other than your commission or fee? - ✓ Are you related to or involved with the investment in any other way than recommending that I buy it? - Have you ever been sued, disciplined, or had any complaints filed relating to your work as a salesman or adviser?

-Do Your Due Diligence-Verify License Status and Disciplinary History
+Do Your Due Diligence-Verify License and Disciplinary History

-Check the investment professional's license or registration status by contacting the Investigator on Duty at the Arizona Corporation Commission's Securities Division by telephone at 602-542-0662 or toll free within Arizona, 1-866-VERIFY-9 (837-4399).
-You can email your inquiry to: Securities Div@azcc.gov.
+If you are dealing with an investment adviser, investment adviser representative, securities salesperson, or a securities dealer, check their registration or license status by contacting the Arizona Corporation Commission's Securities Division at 602-542-0662 or toll free within Arizona at 1-866-VERIFY-9 (837-4399) and speak with the Investigator on Duty.
+Email your inquiry to: Securities Div@azcc.gov.

-As an online resource, you can obtain a CRD/IARD report from the Financial Industry Regulatory Authority's (FINRA) BrokerCheck at www.finra.org to determine license status and disciplinary history an investment professional.
-When conducting your search, look for public disclosures regarding BOTH the individual and the company as the company may have legal actions taken against it that are not disclosed by the individual.
+As an online resource, you can obtain a CRD/IARD report from the Financial Industry Regulatory Authority's (FINRA) BrokerCheck at www.finra.org to determine license status and disciplinary history of an investment professional and company.
+It is important to check on both the individual and company as the company may have legal actions taken against it that do not necessarily name any individuals.

-What is a CRD/IARD report?
+What Information is in a CRD/IARD report?